makeplans/makeplans-api/readme.md

 #### Authentication

-You can add HTTP Basic Auth credentials to the webhook URL.
+You can add HTTP Basic Auth credentials or a parameter secret to the webhook URL.

 ### Retries